EmirGuvenni/Node-TypeScript-Boilerplate/README.md

 This template is a boilerplate for Node.js projects.
 Which includes hot reloading, path alias resolution and testing.

+## Alternative Boilerplates

+Alternative boilerplates can be found in other branches.

 ## Getting Started

+You can start a new repository with this template by clicking the green "Use this template" button.

 [Yarn](https://yarnpkg.com/) recommended to be used with this boilerplate.
 Since there's a `yarn.lock` file and no `package-lock.json` file.